ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/publications.md

 Preprint
 -----------
 1. Stability, error and asymptotic analysis of AP IMEX–LDG schemes for linear kinetic transport equations
-1. A discontinuous Petrov-Galerkin scheme for the Grad-Shafranov equation
+1. An adaptive discontinuous Petrov-Galerkin scheme for the Grad-Shafranov equation